 - Various psychological disorders such as Dementia.

-For people who have started practicing intermittent self catheterization or maybe are looking forward to entering this practice, must learn proper sanitary techniques or the risk of complications or counterproductive results may be too great.
+People who have started practicing intermittent self-catheterization or are looking forward to entering this practice must learn proper sanitary techniques; otherwise, the risk of complications or counterproductive results may be too great.

-The inability to completely empty your bladder carries great risks like urinary tract infections, which if left untreated, may lead to renal failure.
-The utilization of unpolluted intermittent self-catheterization will facilitate to avoid urinary tract infections and other harmful risks that come along with it so voiding that is thorough and hygienic is the ultimate goal.
+The inability to completely empty your bladder carries great risks like urinary tract infections, which may lead to renal failure if left untreated.
+The utilization of unpolluted intermittent self-catheterization will facilitate to avoid urinary tract infections and other harmful risks that come along with it so thorough and hygienic voiding is the ultimate goal.

 How to self-catheterize

-The method of uncontaminated intermittent self-catheterization for females is completely different from the method for males as the bladder system of both genders differ greatly.
+The method of uncontaminated intermittent self-catheterization for females is completely different from the method for males as the bladder systems differ greatly.

 Clean your hands with soap and water; follow this up by cleaning the region around your urinary meatus.
-You also must be able to identify this urethral opening.
-Prepare the intermittent catheter with lubrication and gently insert into the urethra.
+You also must be able to identify the urethral opening.
+Prepare the intermittent catheter with lubrication and gently insert it into the urethra.

 If your kidneys are operating properly, you ought to flush out a similar quantity of fluid as you’re taking in over the course of the day.
 If your recorded output does not match up with your intake, inform your doctor.